contagon/handbook/handbook/11-young-women.md

 ### 11.2.2 Caring for Those in Need

 Young women should have regular opportunities to serve others in and with their families, during youth activities, and on their own.
-Ideas for service are available at [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where available, [JustServe.org](https://www.justserve.org/) suggests opportunities for service in the community.
+Ideas for service are available at [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/).
+Where it is available, [JustServe.org](https://www.justserve.org/) suggests opportunities for service in the community.

 #### 11.2.2.1 Ministering